-- (1) Represents values as of the vesting dates for notional units that vested during 2019, which are reported in the 2019 Option Exercises and Stock Vested table - (2) Awards of notional units constitute "Stock Awards" for purposes of the Summary Compensation Table, and, as a result, the full grant date fair value of these awards computed in accordance with ASC 718, as of the grant date of such awards, are included in the "Stock Awards" column of the Summary Compensation Table for the year in which they were granted.
-The right to receive dividend equivalents was factored into the determination of the grant date fair value, which means that the value of the dividend equivalents included in "Aggregate Earnings in Last FY" was effectively already included in the Summary Compensation Table. - (3) The amounts in this column represent the increase or decrease in value of vested notional units from December 31, 2018 through December 31, 2019, as calculated based on the closing stock price on the NYSE of one share of our common stock on December 31, 2018, or, for notional units that vested during 2019, the closing stock price on the NYSE of one share of our common stock on such vesting date, compared to the closing stock price on the NYSE of one share of our common stock on December 31, 2019, plus the aggregate value of dividend equivalent rights paid with respect to all vested and unvested notional units held by each executive during 2019. - (4) Represents the aggregate value of dividend equivalent rights paid with respect to all vested and unvested notional units held by each executive during 2019. - (5) Based on a per share price of \$91.88, which was the closing stock price on the NYSE of one share of our common stock on December 31, 2019.
+- (1) Awards of notional units constitute "Stock Awards" for purposes of the Summary Compensation Table, and, as a result, the full grant date fair value of these awards computed in accordance with ASC 718, as of the grant date of such awards, are included in the "Stock Awards" column of the Summary Compensation Table for the year in which they were granted.
+The right to receive dividend equivalents was factored into the determination of the grant date fair value, which means that the value of the dividend equivalents included in "Aggregate Earnings in Last FY" was effectively already included in the Summary Compensation Table. - (2) The amounts in this column represent the increase or decrease in value of vested notional units from December 31, 2019 through December 31, 2020, as calculated based on the closing stock price on the NYSE of one share of our common stock on December 31, 2019 compared to the closing stock price on the NYSE of one share of our common stock on December 31, 2020, plus the aggregate value of dividend equivalent rights paid with respect to all vested and unvested notional units held by each executive during 2020. - (3) Represents the aggregate value of dividend equivalent rights paid with respect to all vested and unvested notional units held by each executive during 2020. - (4) Based on a per share price of \$61.32, which was the closing stock price on the NYSE of one share of our common stock on December 31, 2020.